M41KL-N41TT/evilginx.botguard/README.md

 This repo will describe a method which allows you to successfully use MITM phishing tools on Google's login page without JS raising a fuss and [blocking login](https://i.stack.imgur.com/MnjWd.png).

->**Warning**
+> **Warning**
+>
->This repo was created a year ago when the login page was still using the v2 login.
+> 🚨🚨🚨 This repo was created a year ago when the login page was still using the v2 login.
 Google did A/B testing throughout August and completely transitioned to the v3 login page as of September.
-Information provided here may be outdated and incorrect.
+Information provided here may be outdated and incorrect. 🚨🚨🚨

 ## What